Observational Inference on the Delay Time Distribution of Short Gamma-ray Bursts: Catalog of Short GRB Hosts

-Of the \NHostTotal short \acp{GRB} with broadband photometry presented in \cite{Fong2022}, \NHostThreePhotometricBands were determined to have sufficient observational data (detected in $\geq 3$ photometric bands) to model the galactic spectral energy distribution and infer aspects of the hosts; the detailed properties of this population of short \ac{GRB} host galaxies are analyzed in \cite{Nugent2022}.
-Approximately \NHostTotalSpecz of hosts have spectroscopic redshifts, with \NHostTotalSpectra of the total having detailed spectra.
-One of the \NHostThreePhotometricBands \acp{GRB} was determined to not have a confident enough host association (see Section~\ref{subsec:criteria_host_associations}) and is not used in this analysis.
-Additionally, we include in our sample NGC4993, the host galaxy of multimessenger event GW170817/GRB170817.\footnote{We do not include the long-duration GRB060614 and GRB211211A in our main analysis despite that they may be the result of compact object binary mergers, though we perform additional fits to the \ac{DTD} with the inclusion of the host galaxies of these two events and comment on the impact in Section~\ref{sec:discussion}.} This totals in \NHost host galaxies used in our analysis, the properties of which are modeled consistently as described below.
+Of the \NHostTotal short \ac{GRB} hosts with broadband photometry presented in \cite{Fong2022}, \NHostThreePhotometricBands were determined to have sufficient observational data (detected in $\geq 3$ photometric bands) to model the galactic spectral energy distribution and infer aspects of the host; the detailed properties of this population of short \ac{GRB} host galaxies are analyzed in \cite{Nugent2022}.
+Approximately \NHostSpecz of these hosts have spectroscopic redshifts.
+For the main analysis in this work, we include in our sample NGC4993, the host galaxy of multimessenger event GW170817/GRB170817, and do not include the long-duration GRB060614 and GRB211211A despite that they may be the result of compact object binary mergers; we perform additional fits to the \ac{DTD} with the inclusion of the host galaxies of these two long-duration \ac{GRB} events and comment on the impact in Section~\ref{sec:discussion}.
+This totals in \NHost host galaxies used in our main analysis, with \NhostStarFormingPercentage of the hosts being star-forming, \NhostTransitioningPercentage transitioning, and \NhostQuiescentPercentage quiescent.
+The properties of the host galaxies in our sample are modeled consistently as described below.